Partners in ESRD Care

 The National Forum of ESRD Networks

 The Forum of ESRD Networks is a nonprofit organization that advocates on behalf of its membership, and coordinates projects and activities of mutual interests to ESRD Networks.
-All eighteen ESRD Networks are members of the forum, which facilitates the flow of information and advances a national quality agenda with CMS and other renal organizations.
+All eighteen ESRD Networks are members of the Forum, which facilitates the flow of information among stakeholders and advances a national quality agenda with CMS and other renal organizations.

 The ESRD National Coordinating Center